zoe-pith/pith-site/supperclub.md

 Please click <tito-button event="pith/supper-club"></tito-button> to see available reservations.
 If there are few open seats, add yourself to the [waitlist](http://eepurl.com/bZ8dIf) or check again soon as new dates are added frequently.
 We always welcome [inquiries](mailto:inquiries@pith.space) regarding buyouts, events, or offsite parties.

 ### menu
-radishes with mayonnaise
+challah with saffron and radish
 oyster with rhubarb and apple
-crab with asparagus and basil
+fava with almond and lemon

 onion with sunflower and caviar
-fluke with spruce and kohlrabi
+mackerel with carrot and coriander
-asparagus with rye and sorrel
+asparagus with goat's milk and hazelnut

-morel with juniper and pea
-duck with smoked tea and blueberry
+chanterelle with garlic scape and pecorino duck with smoked tea and blueberry
-chicories with kumquat and herbs
+mustard with plum and nasturtium

-chocolate with buckwheat and cardamom
+cherry with madeira and almond
 honey with melon and mint